neverSleepingOwl/arpLoggingDaemon/README.md

 Pull repository, build all *.go.
 Than you can just run program with root privilege.
 Integrating daemon with systemd is described in install section.

 ### Prerequisites
  Required libcap-dev library.
-All go packets can be received using "go get" command.
+All go packets can be received using "go get" command.Required golang ver.
+1.6.2 or higher (doesn't compile under go 1.3.3 and go 1.4)
  Also it's usefull to use socat utility.
 Example for Debian/Ubuntu:

 ```